-Understanding Balance Sheet Report
+Understanding Balance Sheet

 There are cornerstone accounting books, and the balance sheet is one of the three, others are the cash-flow statement and the income statement.
 In simple terms, the balance sheet is better known as the “statement of financial position.”
-As a business owner or shareholder, you may find it difficult understanding the balance sheet, don’t be bothered you are not alone as this article will educate you.
-In your balance sheet, you will find assets, liabilities, and equities.
-These three are related and forms the backbone of the balance sheet.
-The almighty formula of the balance sheet is expressed below;
+As a business owner or shareholder, you may find it difficult to understand the balance sheet, don’t be bothered you are not alone as this article will educate you.
+Let’s explore about balance sheet with no further delay.

 ASSETS = LIABILITIES + EQUITY

-- What Stands as Assets?
+What Stands as Assets?

 Assets are used in running the business.
 They are every property owned by your company.
 Assets are often sub-divided into two, current assets and fixed assets.
 Current assets are convertible to liquid cash within a financial year, while fixed assets are properties that take longer than a year to convert to cash.

 Look into your balance sheet; you should see items such as equipment, machinery, cars, or something that last beyond a year, these are fixed assets.
 The other type of asset is represented by items such as cash, cash equivalent, and account receivable.
 Your inventory, work-in-progress and raw materials are also current assets.

 In your liabilities section, you’ll see unpaid taxes, salaries, money owed to vendors, and other unpaid day-to-day bills.
 In the liabilities section are also your unpaid loans, mortgage, and other payables.

 Other liabilities may include interest on these loans, the principal value, and interest accrued.
 Items in the liabilities section are itemized using cloud accounting software.